-Aetna modified CPB 1012 for tildrakizumab-asmn (Ilumya) effective January 5, 2026.
-Here's what billing teams need to do.
+Aetna modified CPB 1012 for tildrakizumab-asmn (Ilumya), effective January 5, 2026.
+Here's what changes for billing teams.

 Quick-Reference Table